ariymarkowitz/BTTree/README.md

 `Origin(tree::BTTree) -> BTTVert`

-Get the 'origin' of the tree, that is the vertex corresponding to the identity matrix
+Get the 'origin' of the tree, that is the vertex corresponding to the identity matrix.

 `Degree(tree:BTTree) -> RngIntElt`